 About Alvy Carragher

-Alvy Carragher is an award-winning Irish poet and author, based in Canada.
+Alvy Carragher is an Irish poet and author, based in Toronto.
 She has published two books, as well as numerous articles, blogs and poetry featured across a wide range of publications such as The Irish Times, The Guardian, The Poetry Ireland Review, Poethead, and The Galway Review.

-Her first collection of poetry "Falling in love with broken things" was published in 2016 by Salmon Poetry to rave reviews.
+Her debut collection of poetry "Falling in love with broken things" was published in 2016 by Salmon Poetry.
 Chicken House Books published her first novel "The Cantankerous Molly Darling" in June 2019.
 It received positive reviews and coverage across both Irish and UK media.
-The audio version will be available in 2020.
+The audio version was released in 2020.

 She received first-class honours in her MA of Writing from NUIG where she focused on poetry under the tutelage of Eva Bourke.
 Alvy subsequently spent a year mentoring the 4th year undergrad poetry workshops.
 She has also given an advanced poetry-workshop at the Irish Writers' Centre and spent a year teaching English in Korea.
 She loves to teach, focusing on nurturing the creative spirit, fostering both a reading and writing habit, and helping young writers establish their own voices and make meaningful progress towards publication.